Fusion-Data-Company/Bristol-Development-AI-Platform/ELEVENLABS_AGENT_CONFIG.md

 **HTTP Method:** GET
 **URL:** `https://[your-domain]/api/mcp/available-tools`

-### Step 3: Update Agent System Prompt
+### Step 3: Update Agent System Prompt with EXACT Tool Names
-Add this to your ElevenLabs agent's system prompt:
+Replace your current Cap personality with the one from the attached file, then add this tools section:

 ```
-You have access to 20+ Bristol MCP tools.
-To use them:
+You have access to these EXACT Bristol MCP tools:

 1. Call list_tools to see all available tools
 2. Call execute_tool with:
    - tool: the tool name (e.g., "verify_user", "portfolio_analytics", "market_research")
    - args: the arguments for that tool

-Available tools include:
+CRITICAL - Use these EXACT tool names:
 - verify_user: Verify Bristol team members
+- fetch_last_conversation: Retrieve last conversation summary
+- log_conversation: Log conversation with summary and tags
+- query_analytics: Query Bristol portfolio KPIs and metrics
+- store_artifact: Store drafts, memos, and reports

+Plus additional tools:
-- portfolio_analytics: Get Bristol portfolio data
+- portfolio_analytics: Get Bristol portfolio data (alternative to query_analytics)
 - market_research: Search market intelligence using Perplexity
-- save_conversation: Save conversation to shared memory
-- get_conversation_history: Get previous conversations
 - generate_image: Create images with DALL-E 3
-- web_search: Search the web
-- And 13+ more tools
+- And 14+ more tools

 All conversations are automatically saved to shared memory for seamless context switching between voice agent, chat, and pop-out interfaces.